OpenMDAO/dymos/joss/paper.md

 ---
-title: 'Dymos: Optimal Control of Multidisciplinary Systems'
+title: 'dymos: A Python package for optimal control of multidisciplinary systems'
 tags:
   - Python
   - OpenMDAO